decodelabs/glitch/README.md

 ### Setup
+Glitch will work out of the box with minimal setup.
+There are however some optional steps you can take to customise operation.

-Register base paths for easier reading of file names:
+Register base path aliases for easier reading of file names in dumps:

 ```php
 \Glitch::getContext()->registerPathAlias('app', '/path/to/my/app');